ASPP/pelita/doc/source/writing_player.rst

 selects a move at random from the keys (moves) of this dictionary and then moves there. ``legal_moves`` always includes stop.

-The next example if the not-quite random player ``NQRandomPlayer``.
+The next example is the not-quite random player ``NQRandomPlayer``.
 This ones does not move back to the position where it was on its last turn and does not ever stop in place: